 Trends are constantly changing, meaning restaurateurs need to be in-the-know to stay afloat.
 More and more people are opting for delivery, rather than a sit-down meal.
 COVID-19 and social distancing measures have changed how restaurants operate — from February to April of 2020, we saw a 169% increase in the number of restaurants actively using Online Ordering with Upserve as restaurants quickly innovated and pivoted to takeout and delivery.
 This, paired with an 840% increase in weekly sales via online ordering left some restaurateurs uniquely prepared to capture customers during the first waves of social distancing.

-Ghost restaurants capitalize on the online ordering and delivery service models most restaurants are now required to work within, while reducing typical brick & mortar costs.
-They are most profitable in high-rent neighborhoods, where the need for expensive restaurant spaces is minimized while addressing a demand for specific dish in the area.
+Ghost restaurants capitalize on the online ordering and delivery service models most restaurants are now required to work within while reducing typical brick & mortar costs.
+They are most profitable in high-rent neighborhoods, where the need for expensive restaurant spaces is minimized while addressing demand for a specific dish in the area.

 Pros of Opening a Ghost Restaurant

 Without a storefront, ghost restaurants are free to deploy new menu concepts or remove those that aren’t performing as well as the rest with ease.
 There is no need to update or change printed menus, simply update your offerings on delivery sites.